Allergies & Children

 Anaphylaxis

-Early detection and appropriate interventions can help to decrease the negative impact of allergies on quality of life.
-Anaphylaxis is a very rapid, severe allergic reaction that can be life threatening if untreated.
-Food, latex, insect sting and drug allergies can all result in anaphylaxis.
+Early detection and appropriate interventions can help decrease the negative impact of allergies on quality of life.
+Anaphylaxis is a very rapid, severe allergic reaction that can be life-threatening if untreated.
+Food, latex, insect stings and drug allergies can all result in anaphylaxis.
 Symptoms of anaphylaxis include:

 • flushed skin